 Chance For Change designs and delivers youth programmes in the UK, Malawi and Nepal.

-UK Rites of Passage programme supports young people who are struggling to move on from homeless services, to develop the skills and confidence they need become independent young adults.
+UK Beyond Boundaries programme supports young people who are struggling to move on from homeless services, to develop the skills and confidence they need become independent young adults.

 Through journeying, adventure and volunteering, in some of the UK's wildest landscapes young people learn and practice the skills they need to successfully live independently.
 Life skills such as budgeting, travel and cooking, alongside personal development skills such as team work, building positive relationships and managing stress and set-backs.